 Suppose $n-f$ “decide on $b$” are sent.
 Then at least $n-2f \ge 2\varepsilon n$ honest nodes must have forwarded $n-f$ votes on $b$ in round 2.
 Due to the expansion property of $G_{n,\varepsilon}$, more than $(1-2\varepsilon)n = 2f$ nodes must have received $n-f$ votes on $b$.
 Out of these, more than $f$ are honest nodes, and they would not send “decide on $b’$”.
 Therefore, $n-f$ “decide on $b’$” cannot exist, and honest nodes will not decide on $b’$.
 Since the expander $G_{n,\varepsilon}$ has a constant degree, the total communication is quadratic.

-We utilize the above technique to improve the communication complexity of a primitive called Graded Agreement (GA) to quadratic.
-Inspired by Berman et al’s protocol, we show that quadratic Byzantine Agreement (BA) can be built from quadratic GA.
-We refer interested readers to our paper for more details.
+We utilize the above equivocation detection technique to improve a primitive called Graded Agreement (GA) to have quadratic communication and tolerate minority Byzantine faults.
+We also observe that the Berman et al. paper can be viewed as a recursive method to build a quadratic Byzantine Agreement (BA) from quadratic GA.
+We refer interested readers to our paper and a future post for more details on the GA constructions and the recursive method.